nycksw/ctf/htb-openadmin-20240701.md

   ),
 ```

-I tried reusing that password for `root`, `joanna`, which didn't work, but it worked for user `jimmy`:
+I tried reusing that password for users `root` and `joanna`, neither of which worked, but it worked for user `jimmy`:

 ```console
 www-data@openadmin:/opt/ona/www$ su - jimmy